mattpheus/normis/README.md

 # Nomis

-A pattern memorization game.
-As the user, try to complete the matching colors.
-The higher you go the harder it becomes.
+Is a pattern memorization game.
+As the player you have to match the four patterns the computer selects for you.
+Basically simon says!

 ## Getting Started
+Click the link and play the game.

 ### Prerequisites
 Internet connection - Have an internet connection.